api-evangelist/providers/_store/crane-worldwide.md

 name: Crane Worldwide
 tags:
   - API
-type: Index
+type: Contract
 image: https://kinlane-productions.s3.amazonaws.com/apis-json/apis-json-logo.jpg
 access: 3rd-Party
 created: '2024-11-07'
-modified: '2024-11-07'
+modified: '2024-12-22'
-position: Consumer
+position: Consuming
 description: >-
-  API Documentation.
-Our extensive API specifications page provides developers with details about our various offerings, request and response structure and other information needed to get started.
-It is designed to take the pain out of getting your first app up and running, and seamlessly connecting to the Crane REST APIs.
-View documentation
+  The vision of Crane Worldwide is to enable global trade for our clients at the highest level of excellence, create a sense of accomplishment for our team members, and elevate the communities we work in.
+Every day, we make a difference, and aspire to leave a legacy in the logistics industry to improve the quality of life for millions of people around the globe.
 maintainers:
   - FN: Kin Lane
     email: info@apievangelist.com